Appleton, Wisconsin 54911

 5. Opt for an engaging educational experience.

 The Fox Cities is home to numerous museums sure to expand your horizons, leave you intrigued, and fill a winter afternoon.
-The Building for Kids Children’s Museum, Trout Museum of Art, Bergstrom Mahler Museum of Glass, Hearthstone Historic House Museum, and many others are open, taking reservations, and/or operating in limited capacity to ensure health and safety during this time of COVID19.
+The Building for Kids Children’s Museum, Trout Museum of Art, Bergstrom Mahler Museum of Glass, Hearthstone Historic House Museum, and many others are great options to explore.

 If you're looking for a mix of history, art, and the outdoors, bundle up and take a self-guided walking tour on the Fox Trot Trail, Historic Downtown Neenah Walking Tour, or another Fox Cities walking tour.